 There are a few use cases where it may be appropriate for people without disabilities to test your products using assistive technology.

-- People without disabilities can perform QA testing and use assistive technologies to check for issues in your design.
+1. People without disabilities can perform QA testing and use assistive technologies to check for issues in your design.
 For example, a tester could check to see if a screen reader can read your alt text or whether voice control technology can recognize key actions.

-- UX researchers can familiarize themselves with how different types of assistive technology work with products in order to more effectively facilitate inclusive research sessions.
+2. UX researchers can familiarize themselves with how different types of assistive technology work with products in order to more effectively facilitate inclusive research sessions.

 Scenarios like these can help UX teams uncover basic problems and prepare for user research.
 However, you will drive the most meaningful results by testing with real users who rely on assistive technologies in their daily lives.
+People with disabilities are experts in using their various assistive technologies – they know best how digital experiences should work for them and can therefore provide the best insights for you to action.

 Why can’t I just have our employees with disabilities do testing or participate in research?

 First and foremost, your employees with disabilities have key job responsibilities with your company.
 It’s not fair to ask them to do accessibility testing off the side of their desk.
 With their managers holding them accountable for meeting other goals and priorities, they may also rush through testing.
+It is important to note that not all disabilities are visible, and employees do not have to disclose that they have a disability.

 Your employees with disabilities are also accustomed to your products and workflows which can introduce familiarity bias.
 This bias can mask usability issues that unfamiliar users would more easily surface.
 In addition, your employees may edit or soften critical feedback if they worry it might impact their working relationships.

 It’s also unlikely that your employees with disabilities represent the full spectrum of disabilities or assistive technology use cases you need to conduct thorough research.
-In contrast, Fable’s community of assistive technology users employ a wide variety of assistive technologies and 67% have been native users of their assistive technology for more than a decade.
+In contrast, Fable’s Community of assistive technology users employ a wide variety of assistive technologies and 67% have been native users of their assistive technology for more than a decade.
 Our testers can provide up to 20+ unique configurations consisting of different combinations of browsers, assistive technologies, and operating systems.
 Fable community members are also pre-vetted, trained to test digital products at the enterprise level, and uniquely qualified to provide high-quality, rapid feedback.

 Can I ask users with disabilities to volunteer to perform accessibility testing services?